yamenK/Java-8-Reference/README.md

           System.out.println("Hello");
         }).start
 ```
-In general, given the following funcional interface
+In general, given a funcional interface
 ```java
 interface IFuntionalInterface<R,S,T>{
   R funtion(S s, T t); //any number of arguments and any return type }
 ```
-The following are all equivalent
+The following ways for creating a concrete instance of the interface are equivalent

 ```java
 public class Implementor<R,S,T> implements IFuntionalInterface<R,S,T>{